domesticgoose/ppt-remote/readme.md

 ---

 ## What is ppt-remote for?
-ppt-remote is a simple app to control your PowerPoint Presentation with your phone.
+ppt-remote is a simple application that lets you control your PowerPoint presentation with your phone.

 ### Use